cncf/landscape/guide.md

 > Please note that new projects are continuously becoming part of the CNCF so
 > always refer to the actual landscape – things are moving fast!

+### Contribute to the CNCF Landscape

+Are you searching for an exciting project to contribute to within the CNCF ecosystem?
+Look no further!
+The CNCF hosts a wide range of projects that span cloud-native computing.
+To find the perfect project for your skills and interests, check out our comprehensive contribution guide at [Getting Started](https://contribute.cncf.io/contributors/getting-started/).
+It provides you step-by-step instructions on getting started and offers valuable insights for both newcomers and experienced contributors.
+Join our vibrant community and make your mark on cloud-native innovation today!

 <section data-category="Provisioning">

 Provisioning is the first layer in the cloud native landscape.
 It encompasses tools that